 Jeremy Hauck recently received his M.F.A. in fiction from Temple University, where he served as managing editor for TINGE Magazine and where he teaches writing.
 His work has appeared in The Rusty Nail and Penduline Press.
 In 2005 and 2006 he lived in Prague for a year, teaching English to businesspeople all over the city, and, having been back recently, would like to visit again soon.

 Sonja Crafts also received her M.F.A. in fiction from Temple University, winning the Francis Israel Prize for Best Manuscript.
 She served as editor for TINGE Magazine and teaches writing at Temple.
 In 2011 she took graduate coursework in creative writing and Czech literature through the Prague Summer Program, offered through a collaboration between Charles University in Prague and Western Michigan University’s M.F.A. program.
-One of her short stories was recently named a finalist for the Eric Hoffer Award for Best New Writing.subscribe to Ploughshares?
+One of her short stories was recently named a finalist for the Eric Hoffer Award for Best New Writing.Might we be so bold as to suggest that you subscribe to Ploughshares?